genomicsclass/leanpub/manuscript/random_variables.md

 ![plot of chunk unnamed-chunk-13](images/random_variables-unnamed-chunk-13-1.png)

-An important point to keep in mind here is that while we defined {$$}Pr(a) {/$$} by counting cases, we will learn how, in some circumstances, mathematics gives us formulas for {$$}Pr(a) {/$$} that save us the trouble of computing them as we did here.
-One example of this powerful approach uses the normal distribution approximation
+An important point to keep in mind here is that while we defined {$$}Pr(a) {/$$} by counting cases, we will learn how in some circumstances mathematics gives us formulas for {$$}Pr(a) {/$$} that save us the trouble of computing them as we did here.
+One example of this powerful approach uses the normal distribution approximation:

 <a name="normal_distribution"></a>

-## Normal distribution
+## Normal Distribution

 The probability distribution we see above approximates one that is very common in a nature: the bell curve or normal distribution or Gaussian distribution.
-When the histogram of a list of numbers approximates the normal distribution we can use a convenient mathematical formula to approximate the proportion of value or outcomes in any given interval
+When the histogram of a list of numbers approximates the normal distribution, we can use a convenient mathematical formula to approximate the proportion of value or outcomes in any given interval:

 {$$}
 \mbox{Pr}(a < x < b) = \int_a^b \frac{1}{\sqrt{2\pi\sigma^2}} \exp{\left( \frac{-(x-\mu)^2}{2 \sigma^2} \right)} \, dx
 {/$$}

-Here {$$}\mu {/$$} and {$$}\sigma {/$$} are refereed to as the mean and standard deviation of the population (we explain these in more detail in another section).
-If this approximation holds for our list then the population mean and variance of our list can be used in the formula above.
-To see this with an example remember that above we noted that only 1.5% of values on the null distribution were above `obsdiff`.
+Here {$$}\mu {/$$} and {$$}\sigma {/$$} are referred to as the mean and standard deviation of the population (we explain these in more detail in another section).
+If this approximation holds for our list, then the population mean and variance of our list can be used in the formula above.
+An example of this would be when we noted above that only 1.5% of values on the null distribution were above `obsdiff`.
 We can compute the proportion of values below a value `x` with `pnorm(x,mu,sigma)` without knowing all the values.
 The normal approximation works very well here:

 ```r